At first, walking may not seem like your ticket to a healthier lifestyle.

-It’s Great for People With Ongoing Arthritis
+1. Walking Is Great for People With Ongoing Arthritis

 A 2014 article by the Centers for Disease Control pointed out that arthritis patients who walk have been proven to show signs of “improved arthritis pain, fatigue, function and quality of life.”
 In fact, a 2001 overview study reported that aerobic activities like walking decreased hospitalizations and work disability.

 We believe walking is an excellent solution for those who deal with ongoing arthritis.
 Though the idea of exercising is counter-intuitive when you’re dealing with join pain, it’s proven to provide relief.

 Scientists from the University of Exeter in England conducted a simple study with 78 people who consistently ate chocolate.
 Participants didn’t eat chocolate for two days.
 Then, about half of them walked 15 minutes on a treadmill before doing a simulated work task.
 The other group didn’t walk at all.
 Chocolates were available in the simulated work environment.

 The results?
 Those who walked were 50% less likely to consume chocolate while working.

 Now, this type of experiment isn’t the most exact.
 They didn’t identify what happens in the body to curb the sweet tooth after exercise.
 But we do believe there is something important there and that it never hurts to replace your chocolate cravings with a 15-minute walk.